Federal Aviation Administration (FAA), DOT.

 The authority citation for these special conditions is as follows:

 Accordingly, the Administrator of the Federal Aviation Administration (FAA) proposes the following special conditions as part of the type-certification basis for the C-27J.

 (a) The C-27J is equipped with systems that affect the airplane's structural performance either directly or as a result of failure or malfunction.
 The influence of these systems and their failure conditions must be taken into account when showing compliance with requirements of subparts C and D of part 25 of Title 14 of the Code of Federal Regulations (CFR).
-The following criteria must be used for showing compliance with this proposed special condition for airplanes equipped with Start Printed Page 20429flight control systems, autopilots, stability-augmentation systems, load-alleviation systems, flutter-control systems, fuel-management systems, and other systems that either directly, or as a result of failure or malfunction, affect structural performance.
+The following criteria must be used for showing compliance with this proposed special condition for airplanes equipped with flight control systems, autopilots, stability-augmentation systems, load-alleviation systems, flutter-control systems, fuel-management systems, and other systems that either directly, or as a result of failure or malfunction, affect structural performance.
 If this proposed special condition is used for other systems, it may be necessary to adapt the criteria to the specific system.

 (b) The criteria defined here address only the direct structural consequences of the system responses and performances, and cannot be considered in isolation, but should be included in the overall safety evaluation of the airplane.
 These criteria may, in some instances, duplicate standards already established for this evaluation.
 These criteria are only applicable to structure the failure of which could prevent continued safe flight and landing.
 Specific criteria that define acceptable limits on handling characteristics or stability requirements, when operating in the system-degraded or inoperative mode, are not provided in this special condition.